Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Evolution

-• It does NOT evolve from any Pokémon
+• It is not obtained through evolution from any other Pokémon

 Buddy Distance